Judith Marlow PGDip Psychotherapy & Counselling, MEd, MBACP (Registered)

 |Face to face counselling:||Yes|

-Regular counselling and supervision Tuesday and Friday daytime only; also supervision Monday evenings.
+Regular counselling and supervision daytime only.
 Online initial consultations available some evenings and weekends.
+No availability until September 2018.

 Types of client